Rating Rationale

 Note on complexity levels of the rated instrument:

-CRISIL Ratings` complexity levels are assigned to various types of financial instruments and are included (where applicable) in the 'Annexure - Details of Instrument' in this Rating Rationale.
+Crisil Ratings` complexity levels are assigned to various types of financial instruments and are included (where applicable) in the 'Annexure - Details of Instrument' in this Rating Rationale.

-CRISIL Ratings will disclose complexity level for all securities - including those that are yet to be placed - based on available information.
+Crisil Ratings will disclose complexity level for all securities - including those that are yet to be placed - based on available information.
 The complexity level for instruments may be updated, where required, in the rating rationale published subsequent to the issuance of the instrument when details on such features are available.

-For more details on the CRISIL Ratings` complexity levels please visit www.crisilratings.com.
+For more details on the Crisil Ratings` complexity levels please visit www.crisilratings.com.
 Users may also call the Customer Service Helpdesk with queries on specific instruments.

 Annexure - Details of Instrument(s)